LAION trains Robert Kneschke photos without consent

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-German stock photographer Robert Kneschke discovered that his photos had been used to train the LAION-5B dataset, raising questions about copyright protections from AI datasets and systems, and the ethics of the dataset's eponymous developer.
+A German photographer discovered his photos had been used to train the LAION-5B dataset, raising questions about copyright protections from AI datasets and systems and the ethics of the dataset's eponymous developer.

 The fracas put the spotlight on the practices and ethics of LAION, a German-based non-profit dedicated to the 'democratisation' of machine learning research and applications that provides datasets to train major commercial text-to-image and video-generating models such as Stable Diffusion, Midjourney and Google’s Imagen.